 Once the device has been programmed with the correct keys, the device can be configured with an encrypted bitstream.
 Non-encrypted bitstreams may also be used to configure the device, and the stored keys are ignored.
 The method of configuration is not at all affected by encryption.
-Any of the modes may be used, and the signaling does not change (see Chapter 4, "Configuration").
+Any of the modes may be used, and the signaling does not change (refer to Chapter 4: Configuration).
 However, all bitstreams must configure the entire device, since partial reconfiguration is not permitted.